What is it?

 Do you qualify?

-To qualify, a summary of eligibility criteria has been published so far with further details to be published closer to the fund launch date in May 2020.
-Essentially, at least the following criteria will need to be met to apply:
+To qualify, a summary of eligibility criteria has been published with at least the following criteria needed to be met to apply:

 - The business is based in the UK